lucaong/minisearch/DESIGN_DOCUMENT.md

     space.

-The class implementing the radix tree is called `SearchableMap`, because it implements the standard JavaScript `Map` interface, but adds the following top of it:
+The class implementing the radix tree is called `SearchableMap`, because it implements the standard JavaScript `Map` interface, adding on top of it more advanced key lookup features:

   - `SearchableMap.prototype.atPrefix(prefix)`, returning another
     `SearchableMap` representing a mutable view of the original one, containing only entries where the keys share the given prefix.
-  - `SearchableMap.prototype.fuzzyGet(searchKey, maxEditDistance)`, returning all the
+  - `SearchableMap.prototype.fuzzyGet(searchKey, maxEditDistance)`, returning
-    entries where the key is withing the given edit distance from `searchKey`, together with their distance.
+    all the entries where the key is within the given edit (Levenshtein) distance from `searchKey`.

-In exchange for these additional features, `SearchableMap` is restricted to use only string keys.
+As a trade-off for offering these additional features, `SearchableMap` is restricted to use only string keys.

-The `SearchableMap` data type is part of the public API of `MiniSearch`, exposed also as `MiniSearch.SearchableMap`.
-Its utility is in fact not limited to providing a data structure for the inverted index, and developers can use it as a building block for other use cases (e.g. autocompletion).
+The `SearchableMap` data type is part of the public API of `MiniSearch`, exposed as `MiniSearch.SearchableMap`.
+Its usefulness is in fact not limited to providing a data structure for the inverted index, and developers can use it as a building block for other solutions (e.g. autocompletion).

 ### Fuzzy search algorithm